What is a milestone in project management?

 This brings us to another important factor: pacing.
 Ideally, your project milestones will happen at fairly regular intervals throughout the project, as this helps maintain a sense of momentum.
 If most of your milestones are bunched up near the start or end of a project, this could lead team members to feel complacent or overwhelmed.

 Once you have identified your project milestones and decided when they should be completed, you’ll be ready to implement the milestones in your project.
-To do this efficiently and flexibly, you’ll need to find a project management tool that has the functionality to add and edit milestones within a project.
+To do this efficiently and flexibly, you’ll need to find a pm tool that has the functionality to add and edit milestones within a project.
 This approach sure beats working towards milestones in parallel to your main project management process.

 In Teamwork, milestones are a bit like beefed-up tasks.
 Like tasks, they have their own due dates and completion checkboxes, but they are set apart by features such as the functionality to associate a milestone with multiple tasks which must be done before the milestone can be marked as completed.